qmk/qmk_firmware/docs/custom_quantum_functions.md

 ### Example `led_update_user()` Implementation

-This incomplete example, would play a sound if capslock was turned on or off.
-It returns true, because you also want the LEDs to maintain their state.
+This incomplete example would play a sound if Caps Lock is turned on or off.
+It returns `true`, because you also want the LEDs to maintain their state.

 ```c
 #ifdef AUDIO_ENABLE